• Skip to primary navigation

 • Mix the graham cracker crust ingredients together.

-• Place ingredients into an 8-or 9-inch springform pan.
+• Place ingredients into a 9-inch springform pan.
 Using the bottom of a measuring cup, press mixture into the bottom of pan and up the sides.
 Freeze for 15 minutes.

 Make Cheesecake Filling